-Review article describes epidemiology, characteristics and prevention of West Nile virusJuly 16th, 2013 in Diseases, Conditions, Syndromes /
+Review article describes epidemiology, characteristics and prevention of West Nile virusJuly 16, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 Lyle R. Petersen, M.D., M.P.H., of the Centers for Disease Control and Prevention, U.S. Public Health Service, Department of Health and Human Services, Fort Collins, Colo., and colleagues conducted a review of the medical literature and national surveillance data to examine the ecology, virology, epidemiology, clinical characteristics, diagnosis, prevention, and control of West Nile virus.

 "West Nile virus has become endemic in all 48 contiguous United States as well as all Canadian provinces since its discovery in North America in New York City in 1999.
 It has produced the 3 largest arbovirai neuroinvasive disease (encephalitis, meningitis, or acute flaccid paralysis) outbreaks ever recorded in the United States, with nearly 3,000 cases of neuroinvasive disease recorded each year in 2002, 2003, and 2012,"according to background information in the article.